Garter stitch fabric, a bit loose and wavy, before edging |

 Step 3: The last step is to draw the second loop (the one more towards the business end of the hook/needle) THROUGH the first loop (the one more towards the handle).

-As the steps are repeated and the just-pulled-through chain drawn through the one before it on the hook or needle, you will see a pleasant-looking chain forming along the edge of the garter stitch fabric.
+As the steps are repeated and the new loop n drawn through the one before, a pleasant-looking chain forms along the edge of the garter stitch fabric.
 The chain only shows on the front face of the fabric--there is a neat "stitched" look on the back of the fabric.

-Of course in this, as in all things, "use makes master" as the Latin saying goes.
-If your edging is coming out too tight or too loose, change needle or hook size (or pull more or less hard) until you get the "just right" tension you're looking for: firm but not unyielding.
-It's very easy to pull this edge out and re-do, so mess around until you like the tension --you'll know when you get there.
+As to tension, use makes master.
+If too tight or too loose, change needle or hook size til you get an edging firm but not unyielding.
+It's very easy to pull this edge out and re-do, so mess around a bit--you'll know when you've got there.

 Happy knitting --TK